 I’m genuinely not trying to hurt anyone with the stands I take.

 If my work does hurt you, I am sorry.

 Why does this trigger you?

-Why does a naked human body conflict with your views on right or wrong?"
+Why does a human body in its natural form conflict with your views on right or wrong?"